leigholiver/OBS-SC2Switcher/README.md

 [Download](https://github.com/leigholiver/OBS-SC2Switcher/releases/download/0.4/sc2switcher.zip)

+Installation:

+64bit: copy `sc2switcher.dll` from the `obs-plugins/64bit` folder in the zip file into `c:/program files (x86)/obs-studio/obs-plugins/64bit` directory

-Installation: Extract the obs-plugins folder into your `program files (x86)/obs-studio/` directory
+32bit: copy `sc2switcher-32.dll` from the `obs-plugins/32bit` folder in the zip file into `c:/program files (x86)/obs-studio/obs-plugins/32bit` directory

 Usage: Go to Tools -> SC2 Scene Switcher and select a scene to switch to for in game/out of game/in replay.